Tag: Trust Issues

 EFT Helps Couples Understand the Pattern Beneath the Problem

-Many couples enter counseling because they keep having the same arguments, feel emotionally distant, struggle to repair after conflict, or do not know how to talk without one or both partners becoming defensive.
-The visible issue may be communication, parenting, intimacy, money, trust, household responsibilities, or time together.
-EFT looks underneath those surface issues to understand the emotional cycle that keeps pulling the couple into pain.
+Couples often enter counseling because they keep having the same argument, feel emotionally distant, struggle to repair after conflict, or no longer know how to talk without one or both partners becoming defensive.
+The visible issue may involve parenting, intimacy, money, trust, household responsibilities, extended family, or time together.
+EFT examines what happens emotionally when these issues activate the relationship.

 What Is EFT?